Kylie Nadaner: Orlando Pride, 2021–present

 On July 5, 2021, Nadaner signed a two-year contract with Orlando Pride.
 In June 2023, Nadaner was named to NWSL Best XI of the Month, for the month of May.
 On December 7, 2023, Nadaner signed a three-year contract with Orlando Pride.

 As vice captain of the Pride, Nadaner made 25 appearances (24 starts) in the 2024 regular season as the team claimed the NWSL Shield with the best record in the league.
 Her partnership with Emily Sams helped set an NWSL record with 13 shutouts in the season; both center backs were among the five players nominated for NWSL Defender of the Year, and Sams won the award.
 Nadaner played every minute of the playoffs as the Pride won their first NWSL Championship with a 1–0 victory over the Washington Spirit.

 On June 13, 2025, Nadaner played in her 100th match for the Pride.

 International

 In June 2014, Nadaner was called in to the 26-player United States under-23 training camp, the second Boston University player to receive an invitation to a National Team camp after Deidre Enos in 2011.

 Personal life

 In September 2020, Nadaner joined Common Goal, a charity that pledges one percent of members' salaries to a collective fund that supports soccer charities around the world.

 She is married to Evin Nadaner and began using her married name in 2025.

+Kylie and her husband Evin Nadaner announced in December 2025 that they are expecting their first child in May 2026.